From the Windows Features under the Server Manager, you will notice the following 3 features are identifying the Windows installation types.

 |Server Graphical Shell||Server-Gui-Shell|

-Following are the examples of installing and removing the Windows Features by using the Windows PowerShell.
+The following are the examples of installing and removing the Windows Features by using the Windows PowerShell.

 Uninstall-WindowsFeature Server-Gui-Shell –restart